nimcoh0/Jdry/README.md

     <your tester project path>\target\test-classes> java  -cp "..\..\lib\*;" org.testng.TestNG <path to the testng xml >UserTests.xml

+# Helper classes

 # How To Use It
+same as in SUT you can annotaed your local method in the helper classes with ExportForTesting .

+> ListenerForTesting is not supported in the local helper classes . (no
+> need)
+>
+set the tester pom file according to tester setup and run mvn clean install -P schema , it will produce   LocalTestService.avpr for ExportForTesting

 Example test :
 	this test uses Async call ,Sync call and listener for change the method arg values at runtime .